Apply for CERF Funds

 The interactive graphic below explains the process step-by-step.
 NOTE: The links embedded in the graph will open PDF files.

-- Apply using the CERF Application Template (English Word - January 2013, French Word - July 2013) unless the ERC agrees to fund against a Flash Appeal or similar document.
+- Apply using the CERF Application Template (English Word - January 2015) unless the ERC agrees to fund against a Flash Appeal or similar document.

 - If funding against an appeal, the RC/HC submits a summary table with a list of projects and requested funding amounts for each.